aganse/py_tf2_gpu_dock_mlflow/README.md

 This is an example Python/Tensorflow2 setup using GPU and MLflow in a docker container.
-Python3, Tensorflow2, and the NVidia/GPU handling are entirely in the container; the host system only needs the Nvidia driver and Docker installed, and currently one runs the `mlflow run` script in a python environment that has the `mlflow` package installed in it, purely for the MLflow CLI to connect to your remote MLflow server and feed the MLproject to the Docker container.
-With those and just the `project_driver.bash` script, technically you don't even need to clone this repo; you can reference it at the top of that script.
+Python3, Tensorflow2, and the NVidia/GPU handling are entirely in the container; the host system only needs the Nvidia driver and Docker installed.
+Currently one runs the `mlflow run` script in a python environment that has the `mlflow` package installed in it, purely for the MLflow CLI to connect to your remote MLflow server and feed the MLproject to the Docker container.
+With those and just the `project_driver.bash` script, technically you don't even need to clone this repo; you could reference it at the top of that script.
 But presumably the point is that you want to adapt this repo's content to your own project - so, you know, clone the repo.  ;-)

 An MLflow instance is looked for at the address in the `MLFLOW_TRACKING_URI` environment variable per usual MLflow usage - see my